 Back in to town we went, ready to pick up our second bus a number 8, round to Sandy Bay which looked quite inviting on the tourist map.
 There was a lot of redevelopment going on along that coastline, so the journey wasn't very pretty.

 Eventually we arrived at Sandy Bay and made our way downhill to the beach.
 Considering how few beaches there are on The Rock, and the fact that it is the end of term for kids and the holiday season, we were surprised to see just how quiet it was.
-It was impossible to buy an ice cream of all things, though it did have lovely sand.
+It was impossible to even buy an ice cream, though it did have a lovely sandy beach.
 It reminded me of small bays we've been to in Cornwall.
 Needless to say it didn't take us long to decide it was time to make our way back in to town.
 Whilst waiting for the bus to arrive at the stop outside a small retirement complex, we were entertained by a mobile wheel clamping service who was trying to figure out how to clamp four scooters with just two clamps.
 His problem was partly solved when one of the miscreants turned up and paid his £60 fine on the spot, freeing up another clamp.

 When we got to the edge of town we jumped off early as we could see the Frontier Crossing down the road.
 This saved us the walk back from town.
 I can see how those who have to make the crossing every day could very easily get fed up with going through the process.